 My earliest memory of a computer in somebody's home is of being in an aunt's apartment, and she had a Timex Sinclair hooked up to her television.

-I don't remember much about it, actually.2 I do remember that I was not allowed to touch it.
+I don't remember much about it, actually, other than it was small and sleek and very modern-looking.
+I do remember that I was not allowed to touch it.
+4